Master of Health Administration Degree Online

 Read Bio Close

-Dr. Fick is an associate professor at ATSU's School of Health Management.
+Dr. Fick is an associate professor at ATSU’s College of Graduate Health Studies.
 He received his Ed.D. in educational leadership with a focus on higher education administration from Argosy University, Sarasota, Fla., in 2007, and an master of science degree with a specialization in community health services from the School of Medicine, Wayne State University in1983.
 Dr. Fick joined ATSU as an adjunct faculty member in 2007 and in 2009 became a full-time faculty member in the Health Administration program.
 At ATSU, he has served on the curriculum committee and currently serves on the new faculty hiring committee.

 Dr. Fick’s research interests include adult learners and online learning.
 He is board-certified in healthcare management and is a fellow in the American College of Healthcare Executives.
 He has served as a fellow of ACEHSA (now CAHME) and was recently awarded the 2010 Distinguished Faculty Award by ACHE Regent in Michigan, as well as nominated in 2010 for Faculty of the Year by students in the Master of Health Administration program at ATSU.